DHTMLX/scheduler-docs/data/agenda_view_old.md

 It is possible to enable the Next/Previous and Today buttons in the Agenda view.
 You can implement it by redefining the **scheduler.date.agenda_start()/scheduler.date.add_agenda()** functions.

 **scheduler.date.agenda_start(date)** returns the start of the displayed interval of the view for a given date.
-The default implementation of the agenda view always returns a fixed date value, that's why the agenda view doesn't react on the change of dates on "next/prev" button clicks.
+The default implementation of the agenda view always returns a fixed date value, that's why the agenda view doesn't react on the change of dates on the "next/prev" buttons clicks.

 You can redefine these functions, for example, to return the current month: